 Toss aluminum cans and foil and steel cans in curbside recycling.
 Pawnshops will pay for your silver, copper, brass, and gold pieces.
 Coin shops or auctions are options for getting rid of coin collections.

-Students going to college, thrift stores, and Best Buy will accept old microwaves.
+Students attending college, thrift stores, and Best Buy will accept old microwaves.

 Mirror glass is not recyclable, so it must be reused or repurposed.
-Broken glass should be disposed of for safety reasons, but mirrors in good shape can be sold to Craigslist, eBay, consignment shops, flea markets, and antique shops.
+Broken glass should be disposed of for safety reasons, but good-quality mirrors can be sold on Craigslist, eBay, consignment shops, flea markets, and antique shops.

-Mirrors can be remade into beautiful art pieces; if you’re not a DIY-er, reach out to local artists to see if they’d like to take it off your hands.
+Mirrors can be remade into beautiful art pieces; if you’re not a DIY-er, contact local artists to see if they’d like to take it off your hands.

 American Red Cross may offer pickup options in your area.
-Unfortunately, many nursing homes may not accept these items because of liability, and Goodwill tends to not accept the bulkier items.
-Reselling online could be a good option, or donating to individuals who need them.
+Unfortunately, many nursing homes may not accept these items because of liability, and Goodwill tends not to accept bulkier items.
+Reselling online or donating to individuals who need them could be a good option.

 Toss notebooks in curbside recycling as well!
 If you can, remove the spiral binding first.